MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-connectivity.md

 ### Azure

  - If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
- - Create a [Web App](https://docs.microsoft.com/vsts/build-release/apps/cd/azure/aspnet-core-to-azure-webapp?view=vsts&tabs=vsts) in Azure.
-Make note of the Web App URL, because you'll need it in the tutorial.
+ - Create a [web app](https://docs.microsoft.com/vsts/build-release/apps/cd/azure/aspnet-core-to-azure-webapp?view=vsts&tabs=vsts) in Azure.
+Make note of the web app URL, because you'll need it in the tutorial.

 ### Azure Stack